rubelchowdhury20/PIKTORML/session_3.md

-Now the question is how does it work??
+Now the question is, how does it work??

-The first requirement we can see here is that, the output here is not continuous like linear regression.
+The first requirement we can see here is that the output here is not continuous like linear regression.
 The output here is binary that is either 0 or 1.

-For that we will take the help of **Sigmoid Function**
+For that, we will take the help of **Sigmoid Function**